 As you cross the Seven Mile Bridge, you pass the little green island with yellow cottages and palm trees surrounded by dazzling blue water.
-Stop and visit: Pigeon Key is one of a kind.
-It offers fascinating history, tropical beauty, even great snorkeling.
+You can visit this tiny paradise, which offers fascinating history, tropical beauty, even great snorkeling.

-If you’ve ever dreamed about exploring a deserted tropical island, here’s your chance: Take your kayak down to the Florida Keys and paddle out to Indian Key State Park.
-Here, you explore jungly ruins and snorkel along a rocky shoreline.
+If you’ve ever dreamed about exploring a deserted tropical island, here’s your chance: Take your kayak down to the Florida Keys and paddle out to Indian Key State Park to explore jungly ruins and snorkel a rocky shoreline.